birdyboy18/Crumbl/README.md

 ####Removing attributes

-*Remove the given attribute from each element in the nodelist.*
+*Removes a given attribute from each element in the nodes list*

 **Expects:** An attribute name